 Dr. Klinger studies the geography, geology, and geopolitics of development and resource use.
 She has carried out in-depth fieldwork in China, Brazil, and other countries that are affected by the mining of rare earth elements.
 Her book Rare Earth Frontiers: From Terrestrial Subsoils to Lunar Landscapes (2017) traces the history and use of rare earth elements from the 1880s to the present.
 Rare Earth Frontiers won the 2017 Meridian Book Award for Outstanding Scholarly Work in Geography given by the American Association of Geographers (AAG) for making an “unusually important” contribution to advancing the science and art of geography.
 She earned her PhD in geography at the University of California, Berkeley in 2015, and previously co-directed the Land Use and Livelihoods Initiative at the Global Development Policy Center at Boston University.
 Her current research focuses on responsible sourcing of technology metals.
 This includes engagement with frontline communities, work on international standards, and research funded by a five-year National Science Foundation grant to study illicit supply chains in this sector using novel computational, qualitative, and remote sensing research.
 Her current book project examines the environmental, economic, and political dimensions of mineral exploration in outer space.
 Her Google Scholar profile is linked here.

-Patricia Syvrud is the Program Manager for Minerals, Materials and Society.
+Patricia Syvrud is the Program Manager for the University of Delaware’s Climate Change Science and Policy Hub.
 She joined UD in the spring of 2018 after more than 25 years working in the international jewelry industry.
 Ms. Syvrud was the first Executive Director of the World Diamond Council, an international organization that represents the diamond pipeline at the UN-mandated Kimberley Process forum, and is a current member of the Board of Directors of the United States Kimberley Process Authority.
 Skilled in organizational infrastructure and project management, Ms. Syvrud holds an MBA from the University of Southern California and a Graduate Gemologist designation from the Gemological Institute of America.
 Her career highlights include cataloging the National Gem Collection at the Smithsonian Institution; building a world-class gem, mineral and jewelry collection for the Gemological Institute of America; and pro bono consultant to former Secretary of State Madeleine Albright on her pin exhibit and book, “Read My Pins: Stories from a Diplomat’s Jewel Box.”
 Ms. Syvrud serves on the Governance Committee of the Public Private Alliance for Responsible Minerals Trade, the board of the University of Arizona’s Alfie Norville Gem & Mineral Museum and the Advisory board of Ethical Metalsmiths.

 Dr. Helena Vladich, Senior Associate and International Program Advisor